tianyic/only_train_once_personal_footprint/README.md

 ## Zero-Invariant Group (ZIG)

 Zero-invariant groups serve as one of two fundamental components to OTO.
 A ZIG has an attractive property is that if equaling to zero, then the corresponding structure contributes null to the model output, thereby can be directly removed.
-ZIG is generic to various DNN architectures, as follows.
+ZIG is generic to various DNN architectures, such as Conv-Layer, Residual Block, Fully-Connected Layer and Multi-Head Attention Layer as follows.

 <img width="995" alt="zig_conv_bn" src="https://user-images.githubusercontent.com/8930611/144923778-3a31718f-5f0e-42cc-a0a9-357aae463700.png">
 <img width="959" alt="zig_residual" src="https://user-images.githubusercontent.com/8930611/144923631-b1f7a4f5-6bd5-4003-be44-2275b9cfa69d.png">